paulscherrerinstitute/tomorec/README.md

 [data doi url](https://doi.psi.ch/detail/10.16907/d699e1f7-e822-4396-8c64-34ed405f07b7)

-The simplest way to do this is probably to download the data into the data/ folder that exists already in thís repository, as the included Juptyer notebooks are by default setup to use that folder:
+The simplest way to do this is probably to download the data into the data/ folder that exists already in this repository, as the included Jupyter notebooks are by default setup to use that folder:
 ```bash
 cd tomorec/data/